+Holders of our Common stock are entitled to one (1) vote per share and holders of our Class B common stock are entitled to ten (10) votes per share on each matter that is submitted to shareholders for approval.

+Election of Directors

-Holders of our Common stock are entitled to one (1) vote per share on each matter that is submitted to shareholders for approval.
-Additionally, holders of our Common stock are entitled to vote as a separate class for the election of 25% of our directors (rounded up to the next whole number), which presently equates to three (3) directors.
-Holders of our Class B common stock are entitled to ten (10) votes per share on each matter that is submitted to shareholders for approval.
-Additionally, holders of our Class B common stock are entitled to vote as a separate class for the election of 75% of our directors (rounded down to the next whole number), which presently equates to six (6) directors.
-Except for the election of directors, as described above, or as otherwise required by applicable law, holders of our Common stock and our Class B common stock vote together as a single class on all matters submitted to a vote of our shareholders.
+Holders of our Common stock vote separately to elect 25% of our directors (rounded up to the next whole number), which is presently three (3) directors.
+Holders of our Class B common stock vote separately to elect 75% of our directors (rounded down to the next whole number), which is presently six (6) directors.

+Other Matters

+Holders of our Common stock and our Class B common stock vote on a combined basis on all other matters or as required by applicable law.